-The U.S.-Japan Network for the Future program receives guidance from a four person advisory committee comprised of the following:
+The U.S.-Japan Network for the Future program receives guidance from an advisory committee comprised of:

 - Dr. Susan Pharr, Edwin O. Reischauer Professor of Japanese Politics and Director of the Program on U.S.-Japan Relations, Harvard University